myakoobi/LedTimeline/README.md

 The pico has the api server key which it takes the current time and updates the time every minute automatically from that server.

-The pico lights up the amounts of led to show how much time in the has been passed
+The pico lights up the amounts of led to show how much time in the has been passe